dk14/wolfram-mega/docs/oracles.md

 - http://localhost:7080/

-> Security: no ports should be open to public network in this mode.
-Use virtualization (e.g. virsh)
+> Security: **NO** ports should be open to public network in this mode.
+Use virtualization (e.g. virsh).
+No inbound connections.

 -----